OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

 #### Example using Logback with the OWASP Security Logging library

-Configuration of a logging policy to roll on 10 files of 5MB each, and encode/limit the log message using the [CRLFConverter](https://github.com/javabeanz/owasp-security-logging/wiki/Log-Forging), provided by the [OWASP Security Logging Project](https://owasp.org/www-project-security-logging/), and the *-500msg* message size limit:
+Configuration of a logging policy to roll on 10 files of 5MB each, and encode/limit the log message using the [CRLFConverter](https://github.com/augustd/owasp-security-logging/wiki/Log-Forging), provided by the **no longer active** [OWASP Security Logging Project](https://github.com/augustd/owasp-security-logging/wiki), and the *-500msg* message size limit:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>